-The film Red Tails which depicts the Tuskegee Airmen in World War II, opened on the weekend of January 20-21 in theaters across the nation.
-BlackPast.org in support of the Seattle, Washington youth violence prevention program of THE SILENT WAR and other organizations which have vowed to use this movie to inspire young people to purposeful, creative, and responsible lives, has created this page which provides the historical background on the Tuskegee Airmen.
-The links below connect to sections of the website which describe the Tuskegee Airmen and profile prominent individuals in the unit.
+BlackPast has created this page to bring together all the information on the website related to the Tuskegee Airmen in one location.
+The entire page provides historical background on the Airmen.
+The links below connect to sections of the website which describe the Airmen and profile prominent individuals in the unit.
 There are also links to books on the Tuskegee Airmen in the BlackPast.org bibliographies and to entries related to the Tuskegee Airmen.

 The Tuskegee Airmen were the first African American military aviators in the United States armed forces.
 During their years of operation, 1940 to 1946, 996 pilots were trained at Tuskegee Army Air Field.
 Approximately 445 were deployed overseas and 150 lost their lives during that period.
 Sixty-six pilots were killed in action or accidents and 32 were captured and held as prisoners of war.